 In utero, duodenal atresia, a proximal gastrointestinal tract obstruction, causes polyhydramnios by interfering with the gastrointestinal absorption of amniotic fluid swallowed by the fetus distal to the level of intestinal obstruction.
 Polyhydramnios is defined as abnormally large amounts of amniotic fluid in the gestational sac during pregnancy.
 Antenatal ultrasound is diagnostic for polyhydramnios when the amniotic fluid index is greater than 25 cm or when the total amniotic fluid is estimated to be greater than 1500 to 2000 ml.
 In duodenal atresia, amniotic fluid that is swallowed by the fetus is prevented from moving distally to be absorbed by the fetal gastrointestinal tract and transferred to the maternal circulation through the placenta.
 Rather it is refluxed back into the amniotic fluid.
 Eighty percent of cases of polyhydramnios are due to maternal or idiopathic causes.
 Maternal causes include congestive heart failure and gestational diabetes.
 Gestational diabetes can cause fetal hyperglycemia and fetal polyuria.
 Fetal causes include congenital anomalies that interfere with swallowing and intestinal obstruction including duodenal atresia.
 Other anomalies causing polyhydramnios include esophageal atresia, head and neck masses, thoracic masses, and supratentorial disorders that disrupt swallowing.
 Polyhydramnios increases the risk for cord prolapse, placental abruption, and preterm delivery.

-Duodenal atresia is a relatively common intestinal disorder which often presents soon after delivery, hence it is best managed by a multidisciplinary team that includes a pediatric surgeon, obstetrician, neonatal nurse, dietitian, pediatrician, intensivist and a geneticist.
+Duodenal atresia is a relatively common intestinal disorder which often presents soon after delivery, hence it is best managed by an interprofessional team that includes a pediatric surgeon, obstetrician, neonatal nurse, dietitian, pediatrician, intensivist and a geneticist.
 The definitive management of this condition is surgery, but the procedure is often associated with complications that prolong hospital stay.
 Over the past three decades, the mortality rates of duodenal atresia have significantly dropped averaging 2-5%.
 Mortality rates are not directly related to the surgery but to the other associated organ anomalies like complex congenital cardiac defects.
 However, survival continues to improve with better NICU care, nutritional support and improved pediatric anesthesia.
 Today long-term survival of most infants (more than 80%) with duodenal atresia is the norm.
 The biggest controversy for the future is the use of endoscopy to excise the duodenal web.
 This technique remains experimental.
 The other controversy surrounds the time to feed the patient after surgery.
 Experts recommend a fluoroscopic evaluation to check for a leak before initiating feeding.

 |||Srisajjakul S,Prapaisilp P,Bangchokdee S, Imaging spectrum of nonneoplastic duodenal diseases.
 Clinical imaging.
 2016 Nov - Dec [PubMed PMID: 27572283]|